pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 If you need to use a Bearer Token Access Credentials instead of this credential file, see the Pivotal document, [Accessing Dashboard](https://docs.pivotal.io/pks/1-3/access-dashboard.html).

-5. To use the kubectl command to view the VM nodes, including cluster names and status, enter:
+5. To use the kubectl command to view the VM nodes, including cluster names and status.

 `$ kubectl get nodes`

-6. Establish a required cluster role binding setting so you can launch the Kubernetes dashboard.
+6. Establish a required cluster role binding setting so that you can launch the Kubernetes dashboard.

 `$ kubectl create clusterrolebinding dashboard-admin -n kube-system --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard`

-7. To start the proxy server for the Kubernetes dashboard, enter:
+7. Start the proxy server for the Kubernetes dashboard.

 `$ kubectl proxy`

-8. To access the Dashboard UI, open a web browser and navigate to the following:
+8. To access the Dashboard UI, open a web browser and navigate to the following URL:

 <http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/>